ReactTraining/react-workshop/README.md

 ```

 Choose option "a" to run the full app, then open a web browser to [http://localhost:3000](http://localhost:3000) to play around with it.

+If you don't want to deal with the CLI in the future as much, you can run `npm start 1` to go to your chosen exercise right away.

 ## Be Prepared